Table of Contents

 Following are the additional costs associated with the Medicine course.
 Students have to pay separately for these expenses as they are not a part of the tuition fee.

 Students will need to purchase a white coat from any retailer for laboratory work.
-The cost was £15.00 in 2017.
+The cost was £15.00.

 Conferences related to the course